dart-lang/sdk/pkg/dev_compiler/doc/STATIC_SAFETY.md

 }
 ```

+This option is experimental and may be changed or removed in the future.
+Feedback is appreciated!
+Contact us at our [mailing list](https://groups.google.com/a/dartlang.org/forum/#!forum/dev-compiler).
-Configure this for your project by editing .analysis_options:
+Try it out in your project by editing .analysis_options:

 ```yaml
 analyzer: